andbgr/QTStep/README.md

 ## About
-This is a theme suite for LXQt or KDE.
+This is a theme suite for LXQt or KDE inspired by the WindowMaker/GNUStep/NextStep look.
 It consists of KWin/Aurorae and xfwm4 window decorations, LXQt and Plasma desktop themes, Qt/Kvantum widget styles, and sddm login themes.

 ## How to create a new variation of this theme: